dragonflyoss/Dragonfly2/docs/en/user-guide/proxy/containerd.md

-# Use client as HTTP proxy for containerd
+# Use dfget daemon as HTTP proxy for containerd

 Currently, containerd use `ctr` doesn't support private registries with `registry-mirrors`, in order to do so, we need to use HTTP proxy for containerd.